5 Software Overview

 Add Offset

 Often you want to approach a position from an offset based on the end position, for example when picking a part.
 If you do not set an in between point to ensure you approach the part from the top, you may approach it from the side and knock into it with the tool.
-Select Add Offset to add an offset to our next move.
-Click the pen icon in the added step to edit our newly added Add Offset.
+Select Add Offset to add an offset to our next move in the loop.
+Click the step to edit our newly added Add Offset.

 Add Offset Details